mohamedelashry/Questions-Answers-Bert-Model/README.md

-# Deploying BERT on Heroku
+# Deploying BERT on docker
 I shall use BERT that is trained by huggingface on a dataset for questions and answers i.e. Stanford Question Answering Dataset (SQuAD) and deploy the  model on Heroku for real time inference , also add scoring metric suitable for your model. on a sample or a small dataset .